 1. I am the President and a director of the Applicant, Green Earth Stores Ltd. ("GESL").
-I am also the President and sole director of Matthew McBride Holdings Inc. ("McBride Holdings"), a 50% partner of the Applicant, Green Earth Environmental Products ("GEEP", and together with GESL, the "Applicants").
-I am also the President and sole director of the secured creditor, Matthew McBride Enterprises Corp. ("McBride Enterprises").
-As a result of my roles with the Applicants and McBride Enterprises, I have knowledge of the matters to which I hereinafter depose.
+I am also the sole director and President of Matthew McBride Holdings Inc. ("McBride Holdings"), a 50% partner of the Applicant, Green Earth Environmental Products ("GEEP", and together with GESL, the "Applicants").
+As a result of roles with the Applicants, I have knowledge of the matters to which I hereinafter depose.
 Where I depose based on knowledge and belief obtained from others, I have stated the source of that information and belief and believe such information to be true.

-2. This Affidavit is sworn in support of a Motion brought jointly by the Applicants and the secured creditors, McBride Enterprises and Beckstette Enterprises Corp. ("Beckstette Enterprises" and together with McBride Enterprises, the "Secured Creditors"), seeking:
+2. This Affidavit is sworn in support of a Motion sought by the Applicants seeking an Order: